 Optimizing Transaction Structure in Fintech for Regulatory Capital

-Structuring FinTech transactions demands a meticulous approach to ensure compliance with regulatory capital requirements while maintaining investor confidence.
-The choice of financial instruments and deal terms plays a pivotal role in achieving these objectives.
+Structuring FinTech transactions demands a meticulous approach to ensure bank due diligence and compliance with regulatory capital requirements while maintaining investor confidence.

 Understanding Regulatory Capital Thresholds

 Regulatory capital serves as a safeguard for financial institutions, ensuring they can absorb losses and maintain stability.
-A well-structured transaction is essential to meet these thresholds, particularly for FinTech firms operating in highly regulated environments.
+A well-structured transaction is essential to meet these thresholds, as due diligence in banking often requires careful documentation and transparency.
 Instruments such as preference shares and convertible notes must be carefully evaluated, as not all qualify toward Common Equity Tier 1 (CET1) capital.

 Selecting Financial Instruments